 - 1. Protecting children's right to play learn and have a voice - 2.
 Keeping parents involved in children's development - 3.
 Governors and staff leading the way on quality - 4.
 Working partnership with health professionals and schools - 5.
-Being ethical, respectful and tolerant Working together for all our children Self-Evaluation (SEF) Report Low Hall Nursery School At Low Hall Nursery School, we have created a simpler version of our SEF for our staff, governors and families to see easily how we accurately assess our strengths and weaknesses.
+Being ethical, respectful and tolerant Working together for all our children Self-Evaluation (SEF) Report Church Hill Nursery School At Church Hill Nursery School, we have created a simpler version of our SEF for our staff, governors and families to see easily how we accurately assess our strengths and weaknesses.
 In this document we set out how well we think we are doing, and how we plan to improve to make ourselves even better including actions that relate to our School Development Plan (SDP).
-In the SEF we use the same criteria and grades to describe our achievements as Ofsted use. \ = a heading that Ofsted will award a grade to Context Low Hall Nursery School provides an inclusive education for 2-4 year olds.
-Our 2 year olds receive the FEEE (Free Early Education Entitlement) of 15 hours.
+In the SEF we use the same criteria and grades to describe our achievements as Ofsted use. = a heading that Ofsted will award a grade to Context Church Hill Nursery School provides an inclusive education for 2-4-year olds.
+Our 2-year olds receive FEEE (Free Early Education Entitlement) of 15 hours.
 Our 3-4 provision is mixed, with some children receiving flexible day care from 8am-6pm for 48 weeks of the year, others receiving 30 hours FEEE term time, and part time children with the universal 15 hours FEEE.
-We also offer afterschool care for children from ages 3-9 years old and holiday clubs at our Federated Nursery School, Church Hill, for the same age group.
-We currently have 71 children on roll including 24 two year olds, after our recent restructure we have the capacity to provide 80 places or 40 full-time-equivalent places, reducing from 60 full time places.
-We hope that this will support the school's finances.
-Unfortunately, Waltham Forest maintained nursery schools get the lowest MNS top up in London, so we have received support from Waltham Forest as a School Facing Financial Challenge (SFFC).
-Our intake changes regularly due to the number of families living in temporary accommodation who are moved out of borough with very little notice.
-Our day care provision has been greatly affected by other local nurseries offering the 30 hour FEEE.
-In 2020 due to the COVID 19 pandemic we were closed for a period of time, operating our provision from a local primary school.
-We reopened in June 2020 and ran a provision in September 2020.
+We also offer afterschool care for children from ages 3-8 years old and holiday clubs from 3-9.
+We currently have 108 (February cencus 2023) children on roll, with the capacity to provide 109 places or 60 full time equivalent places, plus 24 FEEE two-year olds.
+We have 84 3 and 4-year olds, 33 of those receiving FEEE 30 hours funding.
+24 are two-year olds all receiving FEEE funding, from low income families.
+We have 11 3 and 4-year olds who receive EYPP funding, from very low-income families.
+In 2020 due to the COVID 19 pandemic we were closed for a period of time, with our team instead offering places for vulnerable children in a local primary school.
+We reopened in June 2020 and ran a provision for our most vulnerable children and leavers in small bubbles.
 From September 2020 we then opened or all children and remained open throughout the rest of the academic year to all children, even when other schools were only offering key worker provision in January 2021.
-Low Hall Nursery sits in a highly-populated, highly-deprived ward with high levels of unemployment.
-The number of households where no one speaks English as their first language is high in comparison to the LBWF and National averages.
-During the pandemic we regularly delivered food to 17 families through a partnership with a local primary school, using our school voluntary funds to pay for the food.
+Church Hill Nursery School sits in a highly populated, highly deprived ward with high levels of unemployment.
+Households where no one speaks English as their first language is high in comparison to the LBWF and National averages.
+During the pandemic we regularly delivered food to 9 families through a partnership with a local primary school, using our school voluntary funds to pay for the food.
 We also regularly refer a number of families to food bank and Early Help to support them when they are experiencing the effects of poverty.
-Housing is highly priced, resulting in the majority of our families living privately-rented or council-owned accommodation.
-In our current cohort, most children on roll at the Nursery School live in the Markhouse, High Street and Lea Bridge wards of Waltham Forest, which are densely populated with people from diversely-mixed socio-economic backgrounds.
+Housing is highly priced, resulting in many of our families living in privately rented or council owned accommodation.
+In the families that we cater for, in our current cohort, most pupils coming to the Nursery School live in the Hoe Street, High Street and Wood Street wards of Waltham Forest, which are densely populated with people from diversely mixed socio-economic backgrounds.
 Our families come from a diverse mix of backgrounds.
-Families attending Low Hall Nursery speak 1 or more of 17 different languages.
-The most widely-spoken language in our family's homes is English, followed by Urdu.
-We have 13 of our total cohort (or 18% of our 3 and 4 year olds) who qualify for EYPP (Early Years Pupil Premium) in our 2022-23 cohort, however we have a high proportion of low income families who earn less than £16k per household but more than £7.5k that would qualify them for FSM.
-We also have a number of families who are just earning 16k and qualify for the 30 hours who need regular support.
-We have worked with Early Help to support this group with food referrals and further support where needed.
-This reflects the impact that the pandemic has had on this community, and the number of children living in poverty.
-This year we are developing low cost cooking sessions with our lower income families using our EYPP money to fund the sessions, linking the recipes to our curriculalr goals.
+Families attending CH Nursery School speak 1 or more of 17 different languages.
+The most widely spoken language in our family's homes is English followed by Turkish or Urdu.
+We have 11 children who qualify for EYPP (Early Years Pupil Premium) in our 2022-23 cohort.